Columns: No Margins, No Limits, No Kidding!

 Christmas Ornaments and Decorative Items:

 Almost all live Christmas flowers and plants are toxic.
-Lilies can cause kidney failure if ingested by pets, while poinsettias, mistletoe, Christmas cactus, and holly can inflict a wide range of discomfort, such as irritation to the mouth, nausea, vomiting, diarrhea, lethargy, or general gastro-intestinal upset.
+Lilies can cause kidney failure if ingested by pets, while poinsettias, mistletoe, Christmas cactus, and holly can inflict a wide range of discomfort, such as irritation to the mouth, nausea, vomiting, diarrhea.
 If that is not enough, now many florists use toxic cocoa mulch in potted plants.
 While it is deadly to cats if ingested, dogs may not fair a lot better.

 Much like small children, pets are curious, and candles present a real danger.
 Keep them well out of reach, and remember that any flame gives off some carbon monoxide, so don’t get carried away with candles when your windows are tightly closed in the winter.